henryglends/Bootstrap/README.md

 ## Install tweaks
 When installing a tweak, you might see a message saying 'Not Updated'.
 This tweak will need to be updated to support the roothide Bootstrap.

-Install roothide Patcher from *Sileo* (https://roothide.github.io/, refresh sources if it's blank; if you have problems installing roothide Patcher, use Sileo, as Zebra doesn't have the best compatibility for this bootstrap).
+Install roothide Patcher from *Sileo* (https://roothide.github.io/, refresh sources if it's blank).

+If you're using Sileo:

-When attempting to install a tweak, press 'Convert'.
+- When attempting to install a tweak, press 'Convert'.
 In the share sheet, press the Patcher app.

+If you're using Zebra:

+- TBA

 When you convert a tweak, you'll need to directly convert simple tweaks for **rootful** tweaks and use the **rootless compat layer** for **rootless** tweaks (install rootless-compat as a dependancy).

-Once the tweak is converted, press Ok and press Sileo in the share sheet.
-Press GET on the tweak and run the queue to install.
+Once the tweak is converted, press Ok and press your package manager from the share sheet.
+Add the tweak to your queue and run the queue.

 ### Cask 3 doesn't save settings!
 Install [this fixed .deb](https://cdn.discordapp.com/attachments/1153426136802529280/1190903773606973470/com.ryannair05.cask3_1.0.2_iphoneos-arm64e.deb) with Sileo (pre-converted) (you may need to be in the [roothide Discord server](https://discord.com/invite/scqCkumAYp) for it to load)